-##Based in Valencia, Thaïs Morell was born and brought up in Curitiba, a city in the South of Brazil.
-Her second album has just been released on local label, Sedajazz records.
+##She was based in Valencia for a good number of years and returns regularly to the city.
+Thaïs Morell was born and brought up in Curitiba, a city in the South of Brazil.
+Her most recent album was recorded in Valencia and released on local record label ‘Sedajazz’ records.

 1. Tell us something about growing up in Brazil…

 There aren’t any musicians in my family but since i was a child i have been interested in and was able to play music.
 I started playing the piano at 9 years of age and at the age of 15 i changed the instrument for the guitar.
 I studied Music at university and began as “Guitarist who also sings” and finished as “Singer who also plays guitar”.
 Those were 4 years of intense learning and discovery.